-- Participation in before and after school clubs has been high where clubs have been in place. - There has been limited opportunity for residential visits and other visits due to restrictions in place. - Next steps: This will continue to be part of our current strategy in order to support enrichment.
+- Music tuition was provided for all eligible children and participation high.
+40% of PP children had music tuition last year which included woodwind, brass and strings. - Participation in before and after school clubs has been high where clubs have been in place. - There has been limited opportunity for residential visits and other visits due to restrictions in place. - Next steps: This will continue to be part of our current strategy in order to support enrichment.